Paneer Majestic (Spicy Hyderabadi Appetiser)

 Tips and Tricks

-Cornflour is mixed with yogurt to get a smooth texture of the sauce.
+Cornflour is mixed with yogurt to get a smooth texture for the sauce.
 It also prevents the yogurt from curdling.

-Do not use too sour yogurt as it imparts the undesirable flavour and taste.
+Do not use too sour yogurt as it imparts an undesirable flavour and taste.
 Plain regular store-bought yogurt that is within its expiry date or fresh home-made yogurt works best for this recipe.

-Do not add all water at once while making a batter.
-Add little at a time working your way until all the flour is combined with water and reach smooth lump-free consistency.
+Do not add all the water at once while making a batter.
+Add a little at a time, working your way until all the flour is combined with water and reaches a smooth, lump-free consistency.
 Too much at a time makes the batter runny.

 Nutrition